Salesforce Agentforce for SaaS onboarding and churn reduction

 With Data Cloud connected, Salesforce Agentforce monitors product usage signals in real time.
 If a feature is not used within a defined period, such as 14 days, the agent sends a targeted message explaining that feature with a guide or short video.

-Automated adoption prompts tied to usage signals can reduce churn by 15 to 25%, according to Gainsight.
+Messages are triggered by actual behavior, not by time-based sequences.
+Automated adoption prompts tied to usage signals can reduce churn by 15 to 25%.

 Outcome: